 Another 90s childhood classic, the patch D-50 Voices was used by Danny Elfman to open the Simpsons Main Title Theme, another iconic piece of 90’s music.

 The D-50 has also started to reappear in several modern songs, such as On The Level by Mac DeMarco and Call Me Up by HOMESHAKE.
-Both utilise the patch Flute-Piano Duo, and the synths renewed popularity may be due to its inexpensiveness and ability to alter sounds more than the similar Yamaha DX7.
+Both favour the D-50s piano sound, and the synths renewed popularity may be due to its inexpensiveness and ability to alter sounds more than the similar Yamaha DX7.

 The D-50 Creative Book - A great Roland-produced guide to programming the D-50.